 Be careful at this stage because when the candied bacon comes out of the oven it is extremely hot.
 I’ve burned my fingers a few times, learned my lesson and decided to use tongs instead.

-I made these for parties on several occasions and they were gone in a flash.
+I made these Bourbon Candied Bacon Appetizers for parties on several occasions and they were gone in a flash.
 I’ve had people comment about how amazing they were months later.
-If you make these, say for a Football or tailgate get together, you might consider making a huge batch.
+If you make these, say for a party or get together, you might consider making a huge batch.
 You will be bringing the “party” with these gooey delights and people will consider you the “hero” of the evening.
 Which is never a bad thing.

 Bourbon Candied Bacon